 Let's look more closely at how the data is structured.

-The traffic-flow contains flow, lane, segment, speed, and traversability status items.
+The traffic_v2 contains flow, lane, segment, speed, and traversability status items.

 a value of 0.75 or greater indicates high confidence real-time information